GaryHostt/DR_DNS-1/LabGuide300.md

 ## Summary

--   In this lab, you learned how to build an end to end integration with Oracle Cloud ERP and the Autonomous Data Warehouse using the Oracle integration platforms low-code development platform.
+-   In this lab, you learned how to simulate a disaster event, and redirect traffic to your standby region.

 -   **You are ready to move on to the next lab!**